 First, unlike the original Transmission Owners that executed the ISO/TO Agreement, it is uncertain whether future Transmission Owners will perform certain operational functions described in Article 2.0, including maintaining and operating a control center.
 Consequently, the NYISO has also included a new Section 2.12 that specifically provides that the NTO may arrange for a third party to perform its responsibilities, but remains ultimately responsible for satisfying the requirements of the agreement.
-This third party could be the Transmission Owner" or "ITO") or another entity capable of performing the same operational functions for the NTO's facilities in coordination with the NYISO.
+This third party could be the Transmission Owner with which the NTO's facility will interconnect (the "Interconnecting Transmission Owner" or "ITO") or another entity capable of performing the same operational functions for the NTO's facilities in coordination with the NYISO.
 Similarly, Section 2.10 of the Operating Agreement requires the NTO to determine, or arrange for its ITO to determine, the level of resources to be applied to restore facilities to service following a forced outage.